 - Sciatica (leg pain, weakness or numbness/tingling originating in the low back) 2

-- Pain due to Herniated, Protruding or Prolapsed Discs1
+- Pain due to Herniated, Protruding or Prolapsed Discs 2,3,4,5

 How Does Decompression Work?

-Decompression therapy can be applied using precise gentle computer programmed movements or specifically applied by the practitioner at specific vertebral levels (Cox Technic).
-During the stretching process, pressure is reduced within the intervertebral discs, the nerve canals are widened and surrounding soft tissues and joints are stretched.
+Decompression therapy is applied using precise gentle computer programmed movements (using an automated table) or applied by the practitioner at specific vertebral levels (Cox Technic).
+As the spine is gently stretched, pressure is reduced within the intervertebral discs, the nerve canals are widened, joints are opened and surrounding soft tissues and joints are stretched.
+11,12

-- Disc conditions – as bulges or herniation's are drawn in, the transfer of essential nutrients and oxygen facilitates the disc to begin the healing process.
+- Disc conditions – as bulges or herniation's are drawn in during decompression, the transfer of essential nutrients and oxygen may facilitate the disc to heal.

-- Nerve Conditions – nerve pressure is reduced allowing blood flow and nutrients to heal swollen, inflamed or damaged nerve tissues.
+- Nerve Conditions – nerve pressure is reduced which may return blood flow and nutrients to swollen, inflamed or damaged nerve tissues.

-- Joint Conditions – Pressure is released from stiff and inflamed joints helping to restore normal movement.
+- Joint Conditions – Pressure is released from stiff and inflamed joints which may assist the return of normal spinal movements.